ARVO Journals Open Access Overview and

 So I don’t need to sign a Copyright Transfer Form anymore?

 That is correct.
-If your article is published in 2016 or later, you will no longer transfer copyright to ARVO and will therefore not need to sign the Copyright Transfer Form.
+Starting in 2016, you will no longer transfer copyright to ARVO and will therefore not need to sign the Copyright Transfer Form.
 However, we will need you to sign a License to Publish, which grants ARVO the right to publish your article in a journal and also to reuse any of the content in subsequent ARVO publications.

 My institution requires that I deposit my article to its repository.
 Is this allowed?